unit57/watch_something/README.md

 * iframes ( modal to Amazon when user selects a movie to watch )
 * ThreeJS
 * React Native
+* Back end full CRUD funtionality with admin controls and a GUI to manipulate data.
 ##